mapmeld/scraping-by-in-nodejs/README.md

 Cool!
 It should work the same in NodeJS as in the browser!

-### Returning JSON data instead of logging
+### Returning data instead of logging

-If this scraper is ever going to become a module, I need a function that returns a JSON object on command, instead of just dumping out text.
+If I want this scraper to become a re-usable module, I need to hide these implementation details someplace and create a single function that other users can call.

-I'm going to call this function scrapeData.
-Because it has the asynchronous code from requesting a page inside of it, I will pass data back through a callback function instead of trying to use "return".
-This callback function will be the new way to handle errors and returned data.
+I'm going to name this function scrapeData.
+Because it has asynchronous code requesting a page inside of it, scrapeData also needs to be asynchronous.
+I will pass the data back through a callback function instead of trying to use "return".
+This callback function will be the new way to handle errors and world leader data.

 ```javascript
 // versions/3.js